polynetwork/dev-docs/FAQ/template.md

    </div>
    <div id="collapse7" class="collapse" aria-labelledby="heading7">
     <div class="card-body">
-A: Poly Bridge is a bridge through which you can easily and quickly transfer your asset (including tokens and NFTs) between different chains.
+A: <a href="https://bridge.poly.network/">Poly Bridge</a> is a bridge through which you can easily and quickly transfer your asset (including tokens and NFTs) between different chains.
       </div>
     </div>
   </div>